 JDRF has spearheaded great progress since forming the Artificial Pancreas Project (APP) in 2005, which brings together the world’s leading experts to speed the development of automated closed-loop systems.
 Since then, JDRF has made significant investments in research funding toward advancing this technology, and numerous in-hospital artificial pancreas studies have demonstrated that this innovative technology can improve glucose control.
 More recently, studies outside of the hospital are beginning to show that people with type 1 diabetes (T1D) can successfully use these systems.
 Additionally, advancing the artificial pancreas could prevent costly complications that are burdening our economy – a recent study by leading health economics experts showed that an artificial pancreas could save Medicare nearly $1 billion over the next 25 years.
 Thanks to this significant research progress, there is overwhelming consensus among researchers, clinicians, and patients that testing of this technology should continue so that it is soon available to people with T1D.

 The ‘artificial pancreas’ (AP) is a transformational technology and one that is urgently needed by patients.
 The artificial pancreas combines a ‘continuous glucose monitor’ (CGM) and an insulin pump with sophisticated computer software to provide just the right amount of insulin at just the right time.
 Artificial pancreas technologies could truly transform the lives of those living with T1D, enabling them to live longer and healthier lives and preventing some of the personal and financial toll diabetes places on our nation.
 JDRF is accelerating multiple generations of an artificial pancreas that, over time, will more and more closely mimic the functions of the pancreas of someone without diabetes.
 The technology will be especially helpful overnight, when 50 to 70 percent of hypoglycemic emergencies (dangerous low blood sugar) occur.
-Even with diligent monitoring, the majority of people with type 1 diabetes still spend only 30 percent of their day at healthy blood sugar levels.
+Even with diligent monitoring, the majority of people with type 1 diabetes still spend many hours a day outside healthy blood sugar levels.
 While the artificial pancreas is not a biological cure for diabetes, it will reduce dangerous high and low blood sugars, providing a better quality of life now for those suffering from the disease, and helping lower the risk of developing complications.

 JDRF’s goal is to speed the development, regulatory approval, clinician adoption and health insurance coverage of effective artificial pancreas technologies.
 To do so, JDRF is: